KusalAdithya/jsp-template/README.md

 # JSP Template Inheritance
-The updagrade version of this repository: [kwon37xi/jsp-template-inheritance](https://github.com/kwon37xi/jsp-template-inheritance)
+The upgraded version of this repository: [kwon37xi/jsp-template-inheritance](https://github.com/kwon37xi/jsp-template-inheritance)

 This version compatible with JDK 11.